tylermcrobert/judgeme-sdk/README.md

 ### Initialize Product

-To get reviews for a product, start by initializing the product.
+To get reviews for a product, start by initializing the product with the `.product()`. method on the JudgeMe controller

 ```js
 const PRODUCT_ID = "3784982364220";